skeswa/denim/README.md

 // Hey look ma!
 Pythonic imports with Deno/Go-style dependency management.
 // And yes, and you have probably gathered, Esper comments = Rust comments.

-from "github.com/abc/xyz@v0.9.0" import { hello, world };
+from "github.com/abc/xyz@v0.9.0" use { hello, world };
-from "github.com/foo/bar@v1.2.0-beta/nested/module" import * as module;
+from "github.com/foo/bar@v1.2.0-beta/nested/module" use * as module;

 // Relative imports are a thing too.
 Notice how the version isn't specified - this is
 // because relatively imported modules always share the version of the importer.

-from "some/sub/module" import { something };
+from "some/sub/module" use { something };
+from "../bing/bang" use { boom as büm };

+// You can also re-export in a similar way.

+from "github.com/abc/xyz@v0.9.0" show { hello };
+from "github.com/foo/bar@v1.2.0-beta/nested/module" show *;

-from "../bing/bang" import { boom as büm };
+from "../bing/bang" show { boom as büm };

 // Rusty variable declaration with type inference.
 That means
 // `some_immutable_integer` and other variables declared like this cannot be mutated.